 The Inspire Planner Time Tracker allows users to view and log time spent on each project task.
-Project Managers can define the Planned Effort for each task.
+Project Managers can define the Planned Effort for each task within the Project.
 As the assigned resource logs time against the task, it rolls up to Actual Effort.
 This allows Project Managers to see how much effort is actually spent on each task and allows them to better measure planned effort for future projects.

 This article explains how to define Planned Effort and how to log time using the Time Tracker.
 Start with the video below:

 You can use the following quick links to jump to a specific section.

 Planned Effort is the estimated amount of time needed to complete a specific Project Task.
 Project Managers can set the Planned Effort for each task.
 This helps users see how long a specific task is expected to take.
 To specify Planned Effort, double click on the cell for the project task under the Planned Effort column of your Project.

 Planned Effort can also be divided among Assigned Resources.
 Double click on the Assigned To cell of the Project Task and click on the arrow.